home iammatthias menu

 Building the proof

-The proof makes four promises: I know the master secret without revealing it, I used real sensor data without exposing the readings, I processed everything through the correct algorithm, and nothing got tampered with.
+The proof makes four claims: I know the master secret without revealing it, I used the committed sensor data without exposing the readings, I processed it through the specified algorithm, and the result was not altered afterward.
 A digital wax seal.

 The secret inputs (sensor readings, master secret, intermediate calculations) stay locked.
 The public inputs (seed, timestamp, final random number, sensor data fingerprint) are open for anyone to verify.